MTE: Mathematics Education

 MTE 508.
 Jr. High School Math - Curriculum, Instruction, and Assessment.
 3 Credits.

-This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in a junior high school setting.
-Course topics will include elementary school mathematics from the perspective of a secondary school teacher, junior high school mathematics, algebra I, and general/consumer mathematics.
-Teachers also will explore strategies that can be used to integrate the calculator, computer, and new CD-ROM technologies into the mathematics classroom.
+This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in middle school.
+Course topics will include the real numbers, ratios, rates, proportions, percents, fractions, mixed numbers, pre-algebra, algebra, geometry, probability, and statistics.
+Teachers will also explore strategies that can be used to integrate technologies into the mathematics classroom.

 MTE 512.
 Sr. High School Math - Curriculum, Instruction and Assessment.
 3 Credits.